 - The Amur Maple has gained the Award of Garden Merit from the Royal Horticultural Society in the UK

-- They are best known for their vibrant fall colours.
+- They are best known for their vibrant fall colors.

 - They are commonly sold under the name Amur Maple but are sometimes sold as Siberian Maple.

-- They are an invasive species that are non-native, but naturalised in parts of North America.
+- They are an invasive species that are non-native, but naturalized in parts of North America.
 The invasive nature depends on the area or region where they grow.

-- The beauty of the fall colours of the leaves depends on the amount of sunlight the tree gets and soil conditions.
-Brilliant colours are portrayed if it gets full sunlight and healthy soil.
+- The beauty of the fall colors of the leaves depends on the amount of sunlight the tree gets and soil conditions.
+Brilliant colors are portrayed if it gets full sunlight and healthy soil.

 - They are drought and wind resistant